nu108/AWS_cloud_computing/AWS_W1/Deploying_website.md

 3) To ensure all files have been added to the EC2 instance do `ls`

-4) Next print the following command `curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -` This command will download the NodeJs
+4) Next print the following command | sudo -E bash -` This command`curl -sL https://deb.nodesource.com/setup_12.x  will download the NodeJs

 5) Now you will have to download NodeJs.
 Print the following command `sudo apt install nodejs -y`

 6) To check the version of the Nodej enter `node -v`

- 7) To install your applicaion enter `sudo npm install pm2 -g` following with `npm install`
+ 7) To install your applicaion enter `` following with `npm install`

 (npm is the node package manager ps2 is the project manager for node processes)